IMAP to Exchange Migration

 - Step 1: Update DNS records (MX record) to point to the new server

-IMAP to Exchange migration troubleshooting
+Troubleshooting Guide for IMAP to Exchange Migration

 Refer to the migration troubleshooting guide for solutions to common errors encountered during the process.
 For additional insights and detailed answers regarding EdbMails IMAP migration, visit the frequently asked questions section.